Splittance

-Left: A split graph, with a clique in blue and an independent set in red.

-Right: A graph with splittance 2, because if one edge was added (dotted line between vertices 2 and 3) and one was removed (line with an "X" between 7 and 8), it would be a split graph.
+Two graphs with splittance 0 and 2, respectively.
+The first is therefore a split graph, and the second would need the solid red edge removed and the dashed red edge added to become a split graph.

 In graph theory, a branch of mathematics, the splittance of an undirected graph measures its distance from a split graph.
 A split graph is a graph whose vertices can be partitioned into an independent set (with no edges within this subset) and a clique (having all possible edges within this subset).
 The splittance is the smallest number of edge additions and removals that transform the given graph into a split graph.